-Let's discuss all three of these possible biases and the option strategies to go with them.
-This is our first step to narrowing down our strategy selection.
+Let's discuss all three of these possible biases and the options strategies to go with them.
+This is our first step in narrowing down our strategy selection.

-Before we begin lets note that we are dealing with short term price fluctuations.
-Typically we trade options for short term movement and not because there is strong or weak fundamentals.
+Before we begin, let's note that we are dealing with short-term price fluctuations.
+Typically we trade options for short-term movement and not because there are strong or weak fundamentals.

 There are two main reasons a stock price will climb.
-It is either breaking out of a range by busting through resistance or it's coming off a bottom by bouncing off of support.
-Whichever the case here are the option strategies you want to focus on when you are bullish.
+It is either breaking out of a range by busting through resistance, or it's coming off a bottom by bouncing off of support.
+Whichever the case here is the options strategies you want to focus on when you are bullish.

 - Long Call